Table of Contents

 Tension

-Tension pulls plates apart at divergent boundaries, such as the Mid-Atlantic Ridge.
-This force stretches the crust, creating normal faults and rift valleys.
-As the crust thins, magma rises to form new oceanic crust.
-Tension-related earthquakes are generally smaller in magnitude but can still produce significant surface ruptures.
+Tension forces occur where tectonic plates are moving apart at divergent boundaries, such as along mid-ocean ridges or continental rift zones.
+This force stretches and thins the crust, creating normal faults and rift valleys.
+As the crust thins, magma ascends from the mantle to generate new oceanic crust, continually renewing the seafloor.
+Earthquakes related to tension tend to be of smaller magnitude compared to compressional events but can still produce significant surface ruptures and localized changes to the landscape.
+The East African Rift Valley is a prominent example of tension-induced landform development.

 Shear

-Shear occurs when plates slide horizontally past one another along transform boundaries, like the San Andreas Fault.
-This lateral motion builds up elastic strain until it is released as an earthquake.
-Shear forces produce strike-slip faults with little vertical displacement, but they can cause extensive ground shaking and secondary landform changes.
+Shear forces occur when tectonic plates slide horizontally past one another along transform boundaries.
+The San Andreas Fault in California is a well-known example of a transform fault where lateral movement dominates.
+This side-by-side motion causes elastic strain energy to build up in the crust until it is suddenly released in an earthquake.
+Shear forces produce strike-slip faults characterized by horizontal displacement with little vertical movement, but they are capable of generating intense ground shaking and significant secondary effects such as landslides and ground fissures.

-For an overview of plate tectonics, refer to the USGS Dynamic Earth publication.
+For a comprehensive overview of plate tectonics and associated forces, the USGS Dynamic Earth publication is an excellent resource.

 The Mechanism of Earthquakes